takushim/tanitracer/README.md

 * **[Takushi Miyoshi](https://github.com/takushim)**

 See also the list of [contributors](https://github.com/takushim/tanitracer/contributors) who participated in this project.

 ## License

-This project is licensed under the BSD 3-clause licence. `poc.py` is originally written by [Daisuke Kobayashi](https://github.com/daisukekobayashi/) and licensed under the Apache 2.0 license. `firefrc.py` is written by [Takushi Miyoshi](https://github.com/takushim) and licensed under the BSD 3-clause licence, but the algorithm was originally implemented by [Sajid Ari](https://github.com/s-sajid-ali/).
+This project is licensed under the BSD 3-clause licence except for phase only correlation script, `poc.py`, which was originally written by [Daisuke Kobayashi](https://github.com/daisukekobayashi/) and licensed under the Apache 2.0 license.
+The algorithm of `firefrc.py` was implemented referring to two scripts, `fourier_ring_corr.py` and `spin_average.py`, written by [Sajid Ari](https://github.com/s-sajid-ali/).